 The town of Caldwell was later named after Samuel Caldwell.
 He was a large landowner in the area and would donate the land to build the first Noble County Courthouse in 1854.

 The Caldwell house was purchased by the Ball family in 1920 from Samuel Caldwell’s granddaughter.
-In 1980 the home was listed on the National Registry of Historic Places, and later in 2009 the Noble County Historical Society purchased the home from the Ball family.
-You can read much more about the history of the house and Caldwell family here.
+In 1980, the home was listed on the National Registry of Historic Places, and later in 2009 the Noble County Historical Society purchased the home from the Ball family.

-Many of the fixtures in the home are originals or reproduction of originals, and it has been furnished with an eclectic selection of local antiques.
+Many of the fixtures in the home are either originals or reproductions of originals, and it has been furnished with an eclectic selection of local antiques.
 It’s a popular community event venue for weddings, receptions, and other events.

 The Big Muskie bucket is a pretty unique and amazing thing to see.
 It’s the centerpiece of Miner’s Memorial Park, located west of Caldwell.